acidphantasm/acidphantasm-apbs/README.md

 - Bosses pull weapons from their vanilla pools until a later version.
   - Bosses & guards pull ammo from a Tier4 pool.
   - Boss guards pull a Tier4 weapon from the combined pools of USEC & BEAR.

+## Put this mod last in your load order.
+If you have issues and it isn't last, then move it last.